 Federal employees must submit proof of your permanent career/career-conditional competitive status ("1" or "2" in Tenure, block 24 and "1" in Position Occupied, block 34).
 Submit SF-50 showing current grade and tenure and an SF-50 showing highest (permanent) grade ever held, if different.
 NOTE: An award or detail SF-50 will not be accepted as proof of status.

 If you are using education as a substitution for experience (the announcement will state whether this is allowed), or if there is an educational requirement for this position, you must submit a copy of your transcripts (unofficial or official) that clearly describes your qualifying education.
 If selected, official transcripts will be required;

-If you are claiming Veteran status, you must submit a copy of all required documents to support your claim (to include member 4 copy of your DD-214 showing character of service)-see VetGuide ;
+If you are claiming Veteran status, you must submit a copy of all required documents to support your claim (including a DD-214 showing character of service)-see VetGuide;